LunaPg/gamejam1311/README.md

 ---

 I guess we need this section so... feel free to fork the game and edit whatever you like.
 Just please let me try your game as well ;)
+Thanks to [Simurai](http://simurai.com/tagged/lab) too for the animation part of the css.
 Also, most of the images have been taken from [Glitch](http://www.glitchthegame.com), the game.
 Thanks a lot for sharing your assets guys!